pietervdvn/MapComplete/Docs/Layers/windturbine.md

 This rendering asks information about the property  [start_date](https://wiki.openstreetmap.org/wiki/Key:start_date)

 This is rendered with  `This wind turbine went into operation on/in {start_date}.`

+### windturbine-fixme

+The question is  *Is there something wrong with how this is mapped, that you weren't able to fix here? (leave a note to OpenStreetMap experts)*

+This rendering asks information about the property  [fixme](https://wiki.openstreetmap.org/wiki/Key:fixme)

+This is rendered with  `Extra information for OpenStreetMap experts: {fixme}`